 There may be other times when you may choose to provide us with more information or when you engage with us for other reasons.
 We will provide additional information through a privacy notice in relation to that task when appropriate, such as if you purchase tickets to an event.

 5) Updating your data and marketing preferences

 We want you to remain in control of your personal data.
 If at any time, you want to update or amend your personal data or marketing preferences please contact us in the following ways:

-Phone lines open 8am – 8pm Monday to Friday and 9am – 5 pm Saturday and Sunday.
+Phone lines open 8am – 6pm Monday to Friday, 10am – 4pm Saturday.
 Calls may be monitored and recorded for training purposes.

 Member Services, Britannia House, 21 Station Street, Brighton, BN1 4DE

 Verification, updating and amendment of personal data will take place within 30 days of receipt of your request.

 To unsubscribe from marketing emails, simply either log onto your account via the website and amend your preferences, or you can click on the unsubscribe link that can be found at the bottom of all our marketing email communications.